paritytech/substrate/client/beefy/README.md

 ## Bridges

-We want to be able "bridge" different blockchains.
-We do so by safely sharing and verifying information about each chain’s state, i.e. blockchain A should be able to verify that blockchain `B` is at block #X.
+We want to be able to "bridge" different blockchains.
+We do so by safely sharing and verifying information about each chain’s state, i.e. blockchain `A` should be able to verify that blockchain `B` is at block #X.

 ## Finality